 An aspect specifically relevant to financial service providers in the context of human trafficking is the link to money laundering, which is often associated with organised crimes that generate profits in cash such as people trafficking.
 Swiss Re has developed a Global Anti-Money Laundering Programme to ensure compliance with Anti-Money Laundering and Counter-Terrorist Financing (AML) laws.
 The Programme includes risk-based counterparty due diligence and screening, risk-based transaction monitoring, screening against AML watchlists, mandatory AML training for all employees, designated group and regional money laundering reporting officers, a requirement for all employees to report illegal, suspicious or unusual activity to their money laundering reporting officer, reporting of AML and terrorist financing suspicions to relevant authorities, internal and independent reviews and audits to test the design and effectiveness of our AML framework, and a whistleblowing hotline for anonymous reporting.
 Swiss Re also adheres to the Recommendations of the Financial Action Taskforce, the leading international organization in the fight against money laundering and terrorist financing.

-The board of Swiss Re Limited approved this statement at its meeting of 7 December 2017.
+The Board of Directors of Swiss Re Ltd approved this statement at its meeting of 14 March 2018.

 In our ongoing efforts to improve the quality and relevance of our publications, we would like to know more about you.

 The Risk Dialogue Magazine is a newsletter exploring future risk topics, featuring multimedia articles from the Swiss Re Institute's events and insights from our global network of experts.

 Our sigma publication series provides comprehensive information on the international insurance markets and analyses of economic trends and strategic issues in re/insurance and financial services.